swarupcode-prog/Algo-Tree/2D_Array/readme.md

 ## How do we access data in a 2D array
 Due to the fact that the elements of 2D arrays can be random accessed.
 Similar to one dimensional arrays, we can access the individual cells in a 2D array by using the indices of the cells.
 There are two indices attached to a particular cell, one is its row number while the other is its column number.

+for example if you want to access element in third row and second column you can do arr[3][2]

 ## Questions :
 * Spiral Print ----> [C++](/Code/C++/spiral_print.cpp)
 * Wave Print ----> [C++](/Code/C++/wave_print.cpp)